Tax-Related Estate Planning

 Advanced estate planning focuses primarily on reducing transfer taxes and income taxes.
 Under current federal law, there are three taxes that are imposed on the transfer of assets: the gift tax, the estate tax, and the generation-skipping transfer tax ("GSTT").
 In addition to the transfer taxes that may apply, income tax can also reduce transfers.
 The gift tax applies to transfers made during life, the estate tax applies to transfers at death, and the generation-skipping transfer tax applies to transfers during life or at death that skip the children's generation and pass to "skip persons", who are generally grandchildren and those in lower generations.

 Gift Tax: A donor can give assets with unlimited values to spouses who are U.S. citizens and to qualified charities.
-In 2013, gifts totaling up to $14,000 can be made to any number of individuals in each calendar year.
+In 2013, 2014, and 2015, gifts totaling up to $14,000 can be made to any number of individuals in each calendar year.
 "Taxable gifts" are all gifts other than those that qualify for the (a) marital deduction, (b) charitable deduction, or (c) the annual exclusion; however, no out-of-pocket gift tax has to be paid until a donor's cumulative lifetime gifts exceed the "applicable exclusion" (explained below) that is available for gift and estate tax purposes.
 After the applicable exclusion amount has been exceeded, the federal gift tax rate is 40% (during 2013 and beyond).
 The gift tax is paid by the donor out of assets remaining after the gift, so the tax itself is not included in the computation of the tax.
+(The annual exclusion was: $10,000 from 1997 to 2001; $11,000 from 2002 to 2005; $12,000 from 2006 to 2008; $13,000 from 2009 to 2012.)

 Estate Tax: Upon death, the decedent's gross estate includes the then current fair market value of all property interests held by the decedent at the time of his or her death, whether passing by operation of law (such as joint tenancy assets), by operation of contract (such as insurance proceeds), or by operation of probate laws.
 There are deductions for debts, administrative expenses, qualified transfers to spouses, and transfers to qualified charities.
 The net amount is the taxable estate.
 To the extent the applicable exclusion has not be utilized for lifetime gifts, it will be applied to the taxable estate.
 The estate tax is paid out of the taxable assets, so the amount of the estate tax itself is actually included in the computation of the tax.